According to Gallup’s 2022 research, employee stress-levels are at an all-time high.

 The age at which you retire is often based on factors including your age, financial security, health, and personal goals.

-Plus, depending on the country, the average retirement age may be sooner than the official retirement age and vice versa.
+For instance, depending on the country, the average retirement age may be sooner than the official retirement age and vice versa.

 Beyond age, though, there’s emotional readiness to consider.